Gmunden Tramway: History

+In 1875 when the Salzkammergutbahn was under construction there was a local campaign in Gmunden against a railway being built too close to the town centre.
+This led to Gmunden station (called the Rudolfsbahnhof at the time) being a considerable distance from the town centre and considerably higher.
+The inconvenience of this led to proposals for a tramway linking the railway station to the town centre.
+Gmunden's mayor also wanted electric lighting in the town and a combining this electricity supply project with an electric tramway was considered financially more worthwhile.

-Construction work, directed by the engineers Josef Stern and Franz Hafferl, began on 25 February 1894.
-It took five months to build the entire tramway, depot and power plant.
-The single-track line ran 2.6 km, from the railway station (called the Rudolfsbahnhof at the time) to Rathausplatz (Town Hall Square), with nine stops.
+Construction work, directed by the engineers Josef Stern and Franz Hafferl, began in 1894.
+It took eight months to build the entire tramway, depot and power plant.
+The single-track line ran 2.5 km, from the railway station to Rathausplatz (Town Hall Square), with nine stops.
 The line opened on 13 August 1894 as the first electric tramway in Austria and was operated by three electric railcars built by Hofwagenfabrik Rohrbacher in Vienna.

 Although the line runs in the street it was originally built as a local railway (Lokalbahn) and only legally became a tramway on 28 September 1937.
 The only operational change was fitting indicators to the vehicles.

 In 1975 the section of the line from Franz-Josef-Platz to Rathausplatz was closed to make more space for road traffic, leaving the tramway only 2.3 km long.
 The shortening of the route led to a drop in passenger numbers and the tramway was threatened with closure until in 1989 the Pro Gmundner Straßenbahn association was founded to financially support and lobby for the tramway.

 There were several renovations in the late 1990s and the following decade, including the renewal of "Keramik" station and of the Tennisplatz – Franz-Josef-Platz route.

 Until its extension and connection to the Traunseebahn the line was unusual in that all platforms were on the same side of the single-track line and the cars that ran on it only had doors on one side.